What is swine flu?

 Can I catch it from pork products?

-As a general reminder, you should always follow good food safety practices when handling any raw meat.
-These practices include washing hands with warm water and soap both before and after handling any raw meat; wash the cutting board, knives, and countertops with hot, soapy water, and keep unwrapped raw meat away from any cooked food.
+No, there is no evidence that touching uncooked pork could infect you.When handling any raw meat, you should always follow good food safety practices.
+These practices include washing your hands with soap and warm water before and after handling any raw meat; washing the cutting board, knives, and countertops with hot, soapy water; and keeping unwrapped, raw meat away from any cooked food.

 The virus is killed at normal cooking temperatures.
 If you ensure that pork is cooked properly (not pink in the middle) to an internal temperature of 160°F (71°C), you will kill any foodborne viruses and bacteria.